safing/web/_publications/2022-10-27-portmaster-reaches-1.0.md

 ### Explore Your Multiple Identities

 With the new "Side-Dash" you can now easily see what countries each app is connecting through and how many identities you have per app.
-With [Portmaster Unlimited]({{ site.spn_url }}), it also became easier to navigate to the world map, making exploration not only informative but also fun.
+With [Portmaster Unlimited]({{ site.spn_url }}), it also has become easier to navigate to the world map, making exploration not only informative but also fun.

 ![image displaying the identities graph and shield of the side-dash]({{ site.img_url }}blog/release-1.0/side-dash-1.png)